 As you would have expected, the game is exceptionally thematic.
 Depending on which side you play for, the emotions experienced are very different, in fact, asymmetrical again.
 Playing for the Empire feels epic since you have the mighty galactic army at your disposal.
 Conversely, playing for Rebels feels impossible to win.
 However, by rallying planets and putting your negotiation skills to the test – it always gives you a sense of hope, even when the lookout is pretty grim.

-Despite the length, Star Wars: Rebellion nails the theme and offers an amazingly tactical and heroic experience.
+Despite the length, the board game nails the theme and offers an amazingly tactical and heroic experience.
 It puts it among the best

 |Intense, immersive and highly thematic two player experience|